 An additional factor distancing Iran and Pakistan is Pakistan's long-standing strategic relationship with Iran's key regional adversary, Saudi Arabia.
 In March 2015, Saudi Arabia requested Pakistan's participation in a Saudi-led coalition to try to turn back the advance in Yemen by the Iranian-backed Houthis (see above).
 Pakistan's government abided by an April 2015 vote of its parliament not to enter the conflict, on the grounds that Pakistan could become embroiled in conflict far from its borders.
-In December 2015, Pakistan joined Saudi Arabia's 34 nation "antiterrorism coalition" which was announced as a response to the Islamic State but which Iran fears is directed at reducing Iran's regional influence.
+In December 2015, Pakistan joined Saudi Arabia's 34-nation "antiterrorism coalition," which was announced as a response to the Islamic State but which Iran fears is directed at reducing Iran's regional influence.
 Neither Iran nor any of its regional allies were asked to join the coalition.
 Experts also have long speculated that if Saudi Arabia sought to counter Iran's nuclear program with one of its own, the prime source of technology for the Saudi program would be Pakistan.

-Iran and Pakistan nonetheless continue to engage; they last conducted low-level military cooperation, including joint naval exercises in April 2014.
+Iran and Pakistan nonetheless continue to engage; they last conducted low-level military cooperation, including joint naval exercises, in April 2014.
 The two nations' bilateral agenda has increasingly focused on completing a joint major gas pipeline project that would help alleviate Pakistan's energy shortages while providing Iran an additional customer for its large natural gas reserves.
+As originally conceived, the line would continue on to India, but India withdrew from the project at its early stages.

-Then-president of Iran Ahmadinejad and Pakistan's then-President Asif Ali Zardari formally inaugurated the project in March 2013.
+Then-President of Iran Ahmadinejad and Pakistan's then-President Asif Ali Zardari formally inaugurated the project in March 2013.
 Iran has completed the line on its side of the border, but Pakistan was unable to finance the project on its side of the border until China agreed in April 2015 to build the pipeline at a cost of about \$2 billion.
-86 Prior to the JCPOA, U.S. officials stated that the project could be subject to U.S. sanctions under the Iran Sanctions Act.
-87 However, the applicable provisions of the Iran Sanctions Act have been waived in implementing the JCPOA sanctions relief, likely paving the way for the project's completion.
-As originally conceived, the line would continue on to India, but India has withdrawn from the project.
+Prior to the JCPOA, U.S. officials stated that the project could be subject to U.S. sanctions under the Iran Sanctions Act.
+However, the applicable provisions of the Iran Sanctions Act have been waived in implementing the JCPOA sanctions relief.
 President Rouhani visited Pakistan in late March 2016 to discuss virtually all of the issues above, but particularly to try to encourage Pakistan not to align too closely with Saudi Arabia and to try to push forward the joint pipeline project.
-Rouhani did not obtain a firm commitment from Pakistan to complete the joint gas pipeline but, in part as an outgrowth of Rouhani's meeting with Pakistani Army Chief of Staff Raheel Sharif, the two countries agreed to cooperate against terrorist groups and to improve border security.
+Rouhani did not obtain a firm commitment from Pakistan to complete the pipeline but, in part as an outgrowth of Rouhani's meeting with Pakistani Army Chief of Staff Raheel Sharif, the two countries agreed to cooperate against terrorist groups and to improve border security.